matkonnerth/query4Opc/Implementation.md

 Direction of the relationship play an important role, take a look a this example:
 (:Variable)<-[:HasProperty]-(obj:Object)-[:HasTypeDefinition]->(t:ObjectType{NodeId:\"MyType\"}) RETURN obj

+can be rewritten to

+(obj:Object)-[:HasProperty]->(:Variable)
+(obj)-[:HasTypeDefinition]->(t:ObjectType{NodeId:\"MyType\"})

-We can decide whether we want to
+We can decide whether we want to start with first or second filterchain.
+From a performance prospective it would be good to start with the objects matching the objectType.

+Metrics
+We could say: A typical nodeset has 100 objectTypes with 10 instances each

 EmptyPath